KTH/kopps-public-react-web/README.md

 Copy `test/artillery/docker-compose.yml.in` to `test/artillery/docker-compose.yml` (and make necessary changes, if any).

-To build and run 2 docker images (web app and load test images) use next command:
+To build and run 2 docker images (web app and load test images) use next commands in separate terminals:

-1. Run built web service image:
+1. Run built web service image and wait until it builds and runs the web service and ready to be used:

 ```sh
 npm run docker:start-dev